abhirock1998/csk/README.md

 3. **Configure Environment Variables:**

-   Create a `.env.local` file in the root of the project and add your configuration variables (e.g., Google Sheets API credentials, etc.).
+   Create a `.env` file in the root of the project and add your configuration variables (e.g., Google Sheets API credentials, etc.).

 4. **Run the Development Server:**